Yuki23329626/youtube-downloader-chrome-extension/README.md

 4. Run the script on your host:
    Make sure your device has Python3 and pip3 installed
-   This script will make sure the other python packages installed:
+   This script will make sure the other Python packages installed:
    ```bash
    sh run_wsgi_ws.sh
    ```
 6. Open the page of the YouTube video you want to download,
    Click the icon of the loaded Chrome extension to download the video or audio you want

+# Note(Optional)

 ## Compile